 Effective as of May 12, 2021, we entered into a Second Amendment to our Plasma Purchase Agreement with Grifols Worldwide Operations Limited ("Grifols") whereby, among other provisions, we extended the term of our supply agreement for the purchase of normal source plasma ("NSP") through December 31, 2022, while certain historical provisions were deleted.
-In order to maintain a reliable supply of raw material plasma thereafter, we are in late-stage discussions with multiple third-party plasma suppliers to provide us with a long-term supply of NSP, which will be supplemented by our accelerated plasma center expansion activities, whereby we expect to have more than 10 plasma collection centers in operation by 2024.
+In order to maintain a reliable supply of raw material plasma thereafter, we have executed additional agreements with multiple third-party plasma suppliers of NSP to provide us with a long-term supply of NSP, which will be supplemented by our accelerated plasma center expansion activities, whereby we expect to have 10 or more plasma collection centers licensed by the FDA by the end of 2023.
 We expect these initiatives will ensure the raw material plasma supply necessary to meet our anticipated peak annual plasma processing capability of up to 600,000 liters.